isc-projects/stork/doc/user/man/stork-agent.8.rst

 ``--prometheus-bind9-exporter-interval=``
    Specifies how often the agent collects statistics from BIND 9, in seconds.
 The default is 10. ``[$STORK_AGENT_PROMETHEUS_BIND9_EXPORTER_INTERVAL]``

-Stork logs on INFO level by default.
+Stork logs at INFO level by default.
 Other levels can be configured using the ``STORK_LOG_LEVEL`` variable.
 Allowed values are: DEBUG, INFO, WARN, ERROR.

 To control the logging colorization, Stork supports the ``CLICOLOR`` and